cuijiyao01/docker-k8s-training/admin/trainer-guide.md

   **Hint: The K8s cluster has to be a Gardener K8s cluster !**

-### Download your trainer .kube/config
+### Create your trainer .kube/config

-In Gardener
-- Login to gardener (with SSO via 'Test the self-service')
-- Choose your cluster
-- in `kube cluster access` pane, click on on Kubeconfig and copy the yaml

 On your VM / machine
 - Create a directory `.kube` under HOME (e.g. /home/vagrant on VM) and cd into it
-- Create new file `config` and paste the yaml
+- Create new file `config` and paste the kubeconfig yaml, you have got from [Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@sap.com?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>) for your training.
 - run `kubectl get nodes` - this command must complete by giving you a short list of nodes in the cluster

 ### Generate the kube configs for the participants